Romance: Modern romance

 In his 2008 book, British writer Iain King tried to establish basic rules for the early stage of romance, as an improvement over the old maxim "all's fair in love (and war)".
 He concludes on six initial rules, inspired by what he calls the "Help Principle", which he argues is one good basis for a mutual relationship: "Help someone if your help is worth more to them than it is to you."

-There will be more, but these are the first:- try to assess your own feelings towards someone else in reasonable time;- empathize with others to assess your mutual suitability;- don't flirt with someone unless you might mean it, and reject unwanted advances politely but clearly;- do not pursue people you are not interested in, or who are clearly not interested in you;- underrepresent your affection to someone only if you think doing so will foster the relationship; and- in general, express your affection, uncertainty or disinterest clearly, unless there is a special reason not to.
+There will be more, but these are the first: